lakansantos/lakansantos/README.md

 # HELLO!
-#### I am Lakan Santos, a self-taught web developer that is enthusiast to learn new things.
-I love to create projects and websites using JavaScript.
-Let's work together and turn your design ideas into reality.
+#### I am Lakan Santos, I am a web developer that specializes in Front-End Web Development.
+I love to create websites and bring ideas to the web.
+I am currently studying JavaScript and its framework ReactJS.
+Let's work together to bring your dream project to the web!
 #